ridiks10/levelcoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Swiscoin-Qt.
+You need the Qt4 run-time libraries to run Levelcoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/swiscoin-qt (GUI, 32-bit)
+- bin/32/levelcoin-qt (GUI, 32-bit)
-- bin/32/swiscoind (headless, 32-bit)
+- bin/32/levelcoind (headless, 32-bit)
-- bin/64/swiscoin-qt (GUI, 64-bit)
+- bin/64/levelcoin-qt (GUI, 64-bit)
-- bin/64/swiscoind (headless, 64-bit)
+- bin/64/levelcoind (headless, 64-bit)

-See the documentation at the [Swiscoin Wiki](http://swiscoin.info) for help and more information.
+See the documentation at the [Levelcoin Wiki](http://levelcoin.info) for help and more information.